cockpit-project/cockpit/doc/protocol.md

 closed without problem code.
 If the channel is closed with a problem code (by either client or server), the file will be left untouched.

-If `tag` is given, file owner, mode and SELinux context are preserved (copied from the original file).
+If `tag` is given and no equivalent `attrs`, file owner, mode and SELinux context are preserved (copied from the original file).
 Other attributes (like ACLs) are never copied.

 In addition to the usual "problem" field, the "close" control message sent by the server might have the following additional fields: